Published market hub · 2026-05

 What this market means right now

-• Best fit when stabilized PITIA can stay comfortably below $1,083/month.
+• Best fit when stabilized monthly payment can stay comfortably below $1,070.

 This page gives you the city screen, the submarket watchlist, and the related article in one place so you can decide whether the market deserves more time and where to start first.